1bardesign/batteries/readme.md

 - `colour` - Bidirectional hsv/hsl/etc conversion would fit nicely here.
 - Geometry:
-	- `vec3` - Needs more fleshing out for serious use.
+	- `vec3` - Needs more fleshing out for serious use, and a refactor to fit the same naming patterns as `vec2`.
 	- `matrix` - A geometry focussed matrix module would made 3d work a lot nicer.
 Possibly just `mat4`.
 	- `intersect` - More routines, more optimisation :)
 - Network: